Need to speed up your mobile WordPress site?

 Other third party scripts aren’t so easy:

 - Google AdSense can be loaded asynchronously, lazy loaded, or you can try Cloudflare’s SG Railgun which helps speed up dynamic content.
-However, these may be difficult to implement and AdSense can absolutely kill GTmetrix scores and load times.
+However, Google AdSense may be difficult to optimize and can absolutely kill PSI + GTmetrix scores and load times.
 That’s why I recommend affiliate marketing instead.

-- Google Tag Manager should only be used for large, unoptimized sites.
-Otherwise it usually does more harm than good when it comes to load times.
+- Google Tag Manager should generally only be used for large, unoptimized sites.
+Otherwise it usually does more harm than good and slows down your site.

-Preconnecting and prefetching make it easier to for browsers to anticipate third party requests (Google Fonts, Analytics, AdSense, embedded videos, and other outside websites).
+Preconnecting and prefetching make an early connection to browsers so they anticipate third party requests (Google Fonts, Analytics, AdSense, embedded videos, and other HTTP requests).

 “DNS requests are very small in terms of bandwidth, but latency can be quite high, especially on mobile networks.
 By speculatively prefetching DNS results, latency can be reduced at certain times, such as when a user clicks the link.
 In some cases, latency can be reduced by 1s.”